Szar/POGOServer-0.4.9-Tutorial/README.md

 **You must compile install protobuf to your machine.**

 ### Pokemon not spawning
+0.5.0: In the World Manager, you might have to spawn the pokemon several times and restart your server to get them to appear.

-In order to spawn pokemon, you can type into the console ```/spawn usernamehere POKEMONNAME 10```.
+0.4.9: In order to spawn pokemon, you can type into the console ```/spawn usernamehere POKEMONNAME 10```.
 You then need to restart your PokemonGo app (not server) to see the spawned pokemon.

 ### Username showing as "unknown"
 If you want to update your username, you have to stop your server and close out of the PokemonGo app.
 In your MySQL database, open the users table and update your username field and change unknown to a username of your choosing!